nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Applicant**: The person applying to a particular job role.
+* **Hiring manager**: The manager interviewing the applicant.
+This manager is familiar with the technical aspects of the role.
+Also called engineering manager.
+* **MSS**: Main Success Scenario.
+It describes the most straightforward interaction in a use case where nothing goes wrong.
+* **Extensions**: In a use case, an extension describes an alternative flow of events that are different from the MSS.

 --------------------------------------------------------------------------------------------------------------------